Where You Gain Fat Tells you A Lot About Your Hormones

 Using hCG is completely different from the hCG diet, by the way.
 I’m talking about using this hormone by itself as a weight loss therapy, usually combined with a whole foods diet and other treatments/medications/hormones.

-Fat in this area probably has a strong genetic component which is why many people resort to liposuction to eliminate the fat after attempting healthy diet and exercise.
+Fat in this area probably has a strong genetic component which is why many people resort to liposuction to eliminate the fat after attempting a healthy diet and exercise.

 This may be an option for that stubborn genetic fat but it shouldn’t be used unless you have FIRST tried to balance your sex hormones.